 Pro Tip: After you download your optimized image from TinyPNG reupload it and repeat the process a couple of times to squeeze even more KBs.

-My personal choice is the caching plugin WP Rocket which saves me the hassle and do all the job from caching to minification.
+My personal choice is the caching plugin WP Rocket which saves me the hassle and does all the job from caching to minification.

 Use caching plugin